 This constantly updated section features reviews of the latest art exhibitions at many of the world’s most popular public galleries.
 Soon you’ll want to pack your bags and head off in search of the world’s finest art.

 Click below to find the best places to go...

-Museum Collection at Louisiana Museum of Modern Art
+The Permanent Collection at The Scottish National Gallery of Modern Art

-Museums Collection at Irish Museum of Modern Art
+The Permanent Collection at National Museum of American Art

 Gallery Collection at National Portrait Gallery, London

 The National Portrait Gallery celebrated its 150th year in 2006, and is the world's leading museum of portraiture.
 The Gallery was opened in 1856 and holds over 10,000 portraits of all sizes and mediums.